The Voice of North Redondo Beach Businesses

 The NRBBA Story

-Ernie O’Dell, local business owner, NRBBA President, Redondo Beach Chamber of Commerce Executive Director, and Redondo Beach City Treasurer, shared his recollections of the North Redondo Beach Business Association in 2003.
+Ernie O’Dell, former local business owner, NRBBA President, former Redondo Beach Chamber of Commerce Executive Director, and former Redondo Beach City Treasurer, shared his recollections of the North Redondo Beach Business Association in 2003.
 For a live interview with Ernie in 2020 scroll to the top of this page and click on the video link.

 “In order to shed some light on the issues of the day, a little historical summary might be of interest to some who have not witnessed the events of the past.